lozziboy/arduino-serial-variable-table/README.md

 # arduino-serial-variable-table
 **a fast lightweight real time library to monitor and modify arduino variables via serial usb
-this library is compatible with arduino unoR3 (atmega328p) and all the shields based on esp8266**
+this library is compatible with arduino unoR3, Mega, unoR4 and shields based on esp32, esp8266**

 ___
 * Preview: